jhucsf/spring2024/resources.md

 8 GB of RAM.)
 -->

-Note that if you are using an M1-based (ARM) Mac computer, there aren't any good options for setting up a local development environment.
+Note that if you are using an Apple Silicon-based (ARM) Mac computer, then (as far as we know) there aren't any good options for setting up a local development environment.
 Virtualization won't work in the case because the computer doesn't use an x86-64 CPU.
 However, using [Visual Studio Code](https://code.visualstudio.com/) connected to an SSH